 In a variation on the joke, an Indian presses his ear to the ground and says "Buffalo come."
 The non-Indian members of the party, impressed, ask him if he can hear the vibrations. " No. Ground sticky."

 In another joke, a group of hunters come across tracks in the woods.
 They argue about the details of the animal that left them until one mans leans down and claims he's determined the animal's age and zodiac sign.
 When the others join him, they're all hit by the train.

-Harry Dresden is in the Yellow Pages as a detective/wizard.
+Dresden Files: Harry Dresden is in the Yellow Pages as a detective/wizard.
 Despite his general poor showing at subtler magic, he's known to be an excellent tracker and detective, to the point that his testimony is considered for a crime that happened on the other side of the world from him.
-He eventually builds a voodoo doll of Chicago in order to track people with as little as a spec of paint from their car.
+He eventually builds a voodoo doll of Chicago in order to track people with as little as a speck of paint from their car.